TizianoBevilacqua/PhD/Tracker_Training.md

 ### Hands on

 Now that we have had a look at the basic concepts we can try to reproduce the results for the September 2022 MiniTimingScan.
-Firs of all we have to recover informations about the delays set in each run by looking at the [elog](https://cmsonline.cern.ch/webcenter/portal/cmsonline/Common/Elog?_piref683379043.strutsAction=/viewMessageDetails.do?msgId=1157556) of the scan.
+First of all we have to recover informations about the delays set in each run by looking at the [elog](https://cmsonline.cern.ch/webcenter/portal/cmsonline/Common/Elog?_piref683379043.strutsAction=/viewMessageDetails.do?msgId=1157556) of the scan.

 Once we know the setting of the scan we can update the `interface/scan_points.h` file with the new values for our scan, making sure to link the run numbers with both the scan number and delays (hint: add new entries to both `delay_scan_number()` and `delay()` functions).